 in a salt land where no one lives. — Jeremiah 17:5-6 (CSB)

 Jeremiah’s perspective on the consequences of trusting in men is very different than the one I was taught at TMU and Grace Community Church.
 Jeremiah compares trusting in the strength of human men to being like a juniper bush in a desert wasteland, with no water in sight, and the ground so thick with salt that whatever drops of rain fall from the sky are instantly leached away.
-Entrusting ourselves to human strength isn’t a path to safety or prosperity; it’s a recipe for disaster.
+Entrusting ourselves to human power isn’t a path to safety or prosperity; it’s a recipe for disaster.

 There was a time when I would have read those words and nodded right along with them.
 I would have assumed Jeremiah just meant the unrighteous, the amorphous “pagans” I was taught Christians were so different from.
 But I was wrong, and now I know from personal experience how right Jeremiah is.